OlexiyZh/moc_chat/README.md

 * Push docker image to docker registry
 * Add masking sensitive data for payload logging
 * Create new entity to save user credentials.
 User service should retrieve Entity without password.
+* Swagger and Spring Security does not work correctly.
+Swagger ask fot authorization and when you cancel it works